martinjunior/emo/README.md

 Note the example below.
 The right hand assignment is the path to the asset that should be copied; the left hand assignment is the path to where the asset should be copied to within the style-guide destination folder.

+#### options.categories
+Type: `Array`
+Default value: `['elements', 'molecules', 'organisms']`

+An array containing the categories under which components will appear.
+Understand that components must fit into a specified category in order to show up in the style-guide.

+#### options.title
+Type: `String`
+Default value: `elements molecules organisms`

+The title of the style-guide.

+#### options.abbr
+Type: `String`
+Default value: `E.M.O.`

+The abbreviated style-guide title.
+This is used as the style-guides display name, by default.

 ```js
 grunt.initConfig({
     emo: {